 Her experiences in public sector include an evaluation group member of leadership and responsible practices of state-owned enterprises and governmental organizations appointed by the Ministry of Strategy and Finance (2012-2014), a regulation reform committee member of the Ministry of Trade, Industry & Energy (2012-2016), an advisor to the Presidential Council of Nation Branding (2009-2010), an advisor to the Global CSR Committee of Korea Trade-Investment Promotion Agency (KOTRA) (2013-2015), and a central management committee member for the social entrepreneur incubation project of Korea Social Enterprise Promotion Agency under the Ministry of Employment and Labor (2014-2015).
 She was a mentor for a female youth mentoring program appointed by the Ministry of Gender Equality and Family (2017-2019).

 From 1992, she worked in private sector including a Korean subsidiary of a French multinational corporation, Clarins, and KOSDAQ listed IT venture companies in PR, international sales and marketing fields.
 She developed global IT software distribution partner networks from zero to eleven countries in Asia Pacific, Europe and North America.
+From 2002 to 2003, she was Founder and CEO of Hands & Feet Co.
+Ltd., an IT marketing company.
 She has integrated her business experiences with her work in the nonprofit sector as the Strategic Alliance Manager of the Korean partner of International Youth Foundation in 2003, and then moved into the realm of CSR.

 In the area of corporate philanthropy, she worked with Nsyscom, a Korean CSR consulting company, the Korean Corporate Citizenship Center and the Boston College Center for Corporate Citizenship as a research associate.